techgirldiaries/MagicTiles/README.md

 A heartful thanks to [Ania Kubow](https://github.com/kubowania) for inspiring me to create this game.

-I would love to see what you have made so please do share your finished games with me on Instagram!
-My handle is @kemicodes.
+I would love to see what you have made so please share your finished games with me on Twitter!
+My handle is @techgirldiaries.

 ### MIT Licence